All other countries can join the United States in this initiative.

 It is about shaping a future in which peace extends to all living beings.

-Let this be thoughtfully and peacefully implemented from a genuine sense of love.
+This can be forever thoughtfully and peacefully implemented from a genuine sense of love.

 Let it begin.